-Southern Cross University’s Gold Coast campus is situated just 400 metres from North Kirra Beach, and has views of the Pacific Ocean from many vantage points in the campus buildings.
-But it is the University’s unique relationship with the adjacent Gold Coast Airport that really sets it apart from other tertiary education institutions, enabling it to profit from a number of shared infrastructure assets.
+Situated just 400 metres from North Kirra Beach, and with views of the Pacific Ocean from many vantage points in the campus buildings, Southern Cross University’s Gold Coast campus is unique in Australia.
+But it is the University’s relationship with the adjacent Gold Coast Airport that really sets it apart from other tertiary education institutions – enabling it to profit from a number of shared infrastructure assets.

-Ahead of the University Planning, Design & Construction Conference, David Hadley of Southern Cross University shares some insights into how the relationship with the Airport has been forged; and how he hopes it will continue to expand the university’s growing student profile.
+Ahead of the University Planning, Design & Construction Conference, David Hadley of Southern Cross University shares some insights into how the relationship has been forged; and how he hopes it will continue to expand the university’s growing student profile.

 Joint master planning